ActivitySim/activitysim/docs/gettingstarted.rst

   # optional required packages for testing and building documentation
   conda install pytest pytest-cov coveralls pycodestyle pytest-regressions conda install sphinx numpydoc sphinx_rtd_theme

+  # optional required packages for estimation integration
+  conda install larch -c conda-forge

-  # optional required packages for example notebooks and estimation integration
+  # optional required packages for example notebooks
-  conda install jupyterlab matplotlib geopandas descartes larch
+  conda install jupyterlab matplotlib geopandas descartes

 5. If you access the internet from behind a firewall, then you need to configure your proxy server when downloading packages.